 It's especially important for dispensaries, grocery stores, and other businesses where expired, mislabeled, or defective products could make someone ill or lead to an injury.

-Construction businesses and installation contractors regularly look to The Hartford, Liberty Mutual, Acuity, and Nationwide for product liability coverage.
+Construction businesses and installation contractors regularly look to The Hartford, Liberty Mutual, and Acuity for product liability coverage.

-In this industry, it's more often referred to as products-completed operations coverage, as it insures your completed work.
+In these industries, it's more often referred to as products-completed operations coverage, as it insures your completed work.
 If a newly installed HVAC system leaks and damages a customer's floor, or if faulty electrical work causes a fire, this policy will pay for damages and legal fees.

-Because of the high risks of working in customers' homes and offices, contractors may need higher policy limits on their general liability insurance and product liability coverage.
+Because of the high risks of working in customers' homes and offices, contractors may need higher coverage limits on their general liability insurance and product liability insurance.
 Your clients and state licensing requirements may also mandate a certain amount of coverage.

-Restaurants, bars, and other food service businesses have several strong options when it comes to product liability insurance, including The Hartford, Liberty Mutual, Nationwide, and Travelers.
+Restaurants, bars, and other food service businesses have several strong options when it comes to product liability insurance, including The Hartford, Nationwide, and Travelers.

 Product liability insurance covers expenses related to allergic reactions, food poisoning, and similar incidents.
 For instance, if customers at your ice cream shop become ill due to an improperly cleaned soft serve machine, this policy would pay for your business's legal expenses.

 Carriers offer business interruption insurance, also called business income coverage, as another important add-on to your general liability insurance policy.
-This policy covers daily operating costs and other expenses when a fire or other covered property claim forces your business to close temporarily.
+This endorsement covers lost profits and daily operating expenses if a fire or other covered property claim forces your business to close temporarily.

-Expect to pay more for a product liability insurance policy if you sell eggs, seafood, meat, or other foods with a higher than average risk of contamination and spoilage.
-High-risk businesses sometimes need to purchase this type of insurance as a standalone policy.
+Expect to pay more for a product liability insurance policy if you sell eggs, seafood, meat, or other foods with a higher-than-average risk of contamination.

-Manufacturers often rely on Liberty Mutual, Acuity, AmTrust, and The Hanover for product liability insurance and other types of coverage.
+Manufacturers often rely on Liberty Mutual and The Hartford for product liability insurance and other types of coverage.

 If a defective product goes to market and harms a customer, product liability insurance will help pay for your legal costs, including attorney's fees, court costs, and a settlement or judgment.